 After his death, arduous negotiations with the French and Portuguese governments ensued, to establish the terms under which Gulbenkian’s art collection would be allowed to leave France, as well as the legal basis for the foundation.
 In 1960, the entire collection was brought to Portugal, where it was exhibited at the Pombal Palace in Oeiras from 1965 to 1969.
 Fourteen years after the death of this illustrious collector his wish was fulfilled, when the Calouste Gulbenkian Museum opened in Lisbon.

 However differences of opinion concerning the weight of the international activities to be carried out by the Foundation, the composition of its Board of Trustees (the Government insisted on a majority of Portuguese members), and the fear of government interference led Lord Radcliffe to resign.
 Thus José Azeredo Perdigão became the first President of the Foundation.

 Presently the Foundation – one of the largest foundations in Europe – is trying to act more internationally, partly to tackle the major issues facing society but also to honour the Founder’s wishes.
 The Foundation is active in collaborating with other Foundations on international issues.

-The definitive biography of Calouste Sarkis Gulbenkian is being prepared by historian Dr Jonathan Conlin (University of Southampton) and will be published in time for the 150th anniversary of Calouste Gulbenkian’s birth in 2019.
+The definitive biography of Calouste Sarkis Gulbenkian was prepared by historian Dr Jonathan Conlin (University of Southampton) and published for the 150th anniversary of Calouste Gulbenkian’s birth in 2019.